segmentio/segment-docs/src/connections/destinations/catalog/salesforce-marketing-cloud/index.md

 - **Data Extensions** are tables that contain your data.
 When this data arrives in SFMC, you can use it to create targeted marketing campaigns using push notifications and emails.
 You can view and query Data Extensions using the Journey Builder in SFMC.
 During the set up process, you will create a Data Extensions for Identify calls, and one for each unique Track call.

-- **API Events** can trigger an email or push notification campaign immediately when they receive data from Segment.
+- **API Events** can trigger an email or push notification c ampaign immediately when they receive data from Segment.

 ## SFMC prerequisites